 Nirav Modi's lawyers rely on Julian Assange extradition block for his final hearings in UK

-The 49-year-old diamond merchant facing charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank (PNB) scam case.
+The 49-year-old diamond merchant, faces charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank scam case.

-The 49-year-old diamond merchant, facing charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank (PNB) scam case, appeared in the Westminster Magistrates' Court.
+The 49-year-old diamond merchant, who faces charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank (PNB) scam case, appeared at Westminster Magistrates' Court sporting a full beard and dressed casually in a blazer.

-Sporting a full beard and dressed casually in a blazer, he followed the proceedings from a room at Wandsworth Prison in south-west London as his counsel raised Monday's judgment which blocks the extradition of Assange to the US on the grounds of his mental health.
+He followed the proceedings from a room at Wandsworth Prison in south-west London as his counsel raised Monday's judgment which prevented the extradition of Assange to the US on the grounds of his mental health.

 In the Assange case, which is currently the subject of appeal, District Judge Vanessa Baraitser had ruled that extradition would be "oppressive by reason of mental harm" as the Australian activist could commit suicide.

-"As in the Assange case, the issues here evidentially are the same, the mental condition of Modi and the treatment he would receive given the prison conditions in India," said barrister Clare Montgomery, reiterating that her client's mental health has been deteriorating due to his lengthy incarceration since March 2019.
+"As in the Assange case, the issues here evidentially are the same -- the mental condition of Modi and the treatment he would receive given the prison conditions in India," said barrister Clare Montgomery, reiterating that her client's mental health has been deteriorating due to his lengthy incarceration since March 2019 and the case must now be dismissed.

+The Crown Prosecution Service (CPS), arguing on behalf of the Indian authorities, countered the defence stance to say that the two cases were of a "completely different nature".

+"Not least as it is impossible to ignore Asperger's Syndrome as well as depression in the case of Mr Assange," said CPS barrister Helen Malcolm, who appeared via video link for the part-remote courtroom settings in place due to the UK's coronavirus lockdown.

 The CPS pointed to already existing Indian government assurances in the case as well as the option for Modi to access privately paid for medical treatment, given his offer of millions in the course of several bail applications before the UK courts.